Augmented Backus–Naur form: Terminal values

-Terminals are specified by one or more numeric characters.
+Terminal symbols are the basic building blocks in ABNF.
+The nonterminal symbols are built on top of them.
+They specify a sequence of characters that are literally matched.
+(Technically the actual terminal symbol in ABNF is the individual character [which to ABNF is no more than a non-negative integer], but for ease of writing the syntax has been extended to allow matching sequences of characters.)

-Numeric characters may be specified as the percent sign %, followed by the base (b = binary, d = decimal, and x = hexadecimal), followed by the value, or concatenation of values (indicated by .).
+Terminal values may be specified numerically, in which case it corresponds to a character code or a sequence of codes.
+Such a value is specified as the percent sign %, followed by the base (b = binary, d = decimal, and x = hexadecimal), followed by the value, or concatenation of values (indicated by .).
 For example, a carriage return is specified by %d13 in decimal or %x0D in hexadecimal.
 A carriage return followed by a line feed may be specified with concatenation as %d13.10.

 Literal text is specified through the use of a string enclosed in quotation marks (").
 These strings are case-insensitive, and the character set used is (US-)ASCII.
-Therefore, the string "abc" will match “abc”, “Abc”, “aBc”, “abC”, “ABc”, “AbC”, “aBC”, and “ABC”.
+Therefore, the string "abc" will match "abc", "Abc", "aBc", "abC", "ABc", "AbC", "aBC", and "ABC".
 RFC 7405 added a syntax for case-sensitive strings: %s"aBc" will only match "aBc".
-Prior to that, a case-sensitive string could only be specified by listing the individual characters: to match “aBc”, the definition would be %d97.66.99.
+Prior to that, a case-sensitive string could only be specified by listing the individual characters: to match "aBc", the definition would be %d97.66.99.
 A string can also be explicitly specified as case-insensitive with a %i prefix.

+A further type of building-block value is the "prose-val", a bracketed string describing what a rule is meant to match in natural language prose.
+However, ABNF grammars using prose-vals cannot be automatically implemented into a parser program without human input, and are therefore generally only used as a last resort.

 Operators

 White space

 White space is used to separate elements of a definition; for space to be recognized as a delimiter, it must be explicitly included.
 The explicit reference for a single whitespace character is WSP (linear white space), and LWSP is for zero or more whitespace characters with newlines permitted.
-The LWSP definition in RFC5234 is controversial because at least one whitespace character is needed to form a delimiter between two fields.

 Definitions are left-aligned.
 When multiple lines are required (for readability), continuation lines are indented by whitespace.